All conditions

 Primary / idiopathic IMHA

 No identifiable cause.
 The immune system attacks red blood cells without a known external trigger.
+This is the most common form.
 May have a genetic component; certain breeds (Cocker Spaniels, Springer Spaniels, Poodles) are at higher risk.

 Secondary IMHA: medications & vaccines